Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Spectra of the overlap Dirac operator, topological charges, and instantons in external magnetic fields

-From the numerical results in Table~\ref{tb:top_ins}, the topological susceptibility~(\ref{eq:top_sus}) using the normal configurations at the low temperature is $\frac{\langle Q^{2} \rangle}{V}$ = $(100 \pm 4)^{4}$ [MeV$^{4}$].
-The result of another study~\cite{Bonati5} that utilize the same fermion and gauge actions as this study yield $\frac{\langle Q^{2} \rangle}{V}$ = $(80 \pm 10)^{4}$ [MeV$^{4}$].
+From the numerical results in Table~\ref{tb:top_ins}, the topological susceptibility~(\ref{eq:top_sus}) using the normal configurations at low temperature is $\frac{\langle Q^{2} \rangle}{V}$ = $(100 \pm 4)^{4}$ [MeV$^{4}$].
+The result of another study~\cite{Bonati5} that utilizes the same fermion and gauge actions as this study is $\frac{\langle Q^{2} \rangle}{V}$ = $(80 \pm 10)^{4}$ [MeV$^{4}$].
 This result is reasonably consistent with our outcome.
 Therefore, the computations of the topological charges are adequately performed.
 In quenched QCD, the topological susceptibility is calculated and the outcome is $\frac{\langle Q^{2} \rangle}{V}$ = $(191 \pm 5)^{4}$ [MeV$^{4}$]~\cite{DeDebbio1}.
 This value is approximately 13 times larger than our outcome.

 The instanton liquid model~\cite{Shuryak1_1} provides the instanton (or anti-instanton) density.
-Assuming CP invariance, we predict the number density of the instantons and anti-instantons as $\frac{N_{I}}{V}$ = 1.6$\times10^{-3}$ [GeV$^{4}$].
+Assuming CP invariance, we predict the number density of instantons and anti-instantons as $\frac{N_{I}}{V}$ = 1.6$\times10^{-3}$ [GeV$^{4}$].
 From this prediction, we estimate that the number of instantons and anti-instantons in the physical lattice volume $V_{\text{phys}}$ = 29.9 [fm$^{4}$] ($V = 8^{3}\times16$) is $N_{I}^{\text{pred}}$ = 31.5.
 In quenched QCD, the agreement between the model and numerical calculations is confirmed~\cite{Hasegawa4,DiGH3}.

-In this study, the number of instantons and anti-instantons of the standard configuration at the low temperature is $N_{I}$ = 2.0(3), and its density is $\frac{N_{I}}{V}$ = 1.02(14)$\times10^{-4}$ [GeV$^{4}$].
-These outcomes are approximately one-sixteenth of the values obtained from the quenched configurations or the model calculations.
-Thus, the creation of the zero modes is suppressed in full QCD, and the number of instantons and anti-instantons is much fewer than the results of quenched QCD or the model calculations.
+In this study, the number of instantons and anti-instantons of the standard configuration at low temperature is $N_{I}$ = 2.0(3) and its density is $\frac{N_{I}}{V}$ = 1.02(14)$\times10^{-4}$ [GeV$^{4}$].
+These outcomes are approximately one-sixteenth of the values obtained from the quenched configurations or model calculations.
+Thus, the creation of zero modes is suppressed in full QCD, and the number of instantons and anti-instantons is much fewer than the results of quenched QCD or model calculations.